 First looking at Ben Mudge, you would have never thought he hasn’t always found exercising easy.
-He wasn’t a lazy one or just had lack of motivation.
+He wasn’t lazy or didn’t lack motivation.
 He was born with cystic fibrosis.
 This disease made the simple task of breathing a challenge for him.
+Unfortunately for him, it wasn’t as easy as buying the best nasal spray on the market (check out somewhere like https://serp.co/best/nasal-spray/) to help make breathing easier like some people do when they find it hard to catch their breath.
+This is a disorder that is very serious.

 But his greatest desire was to become a real-life Thor, one of the most ripped superheroes not only by the appearance but also by physique.